Rocroverss/Dark-Lands-psvita/README.md

 The port works by loading the official Android ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.
 By doing so, it's basically as if we emulate a minimalist Android environment in which we run natively the executable as it is.

+> [!WARNING]
+> This port was developed with the assistance of LLMs for reverse engineering closed-source applications and implementing parts of the codebase.
+AI was primarily used to assist with loader crash analysis and certain code implementations.
+The final result has been manually reviewed and refined; however, as with any complex software project, some unexpected issues or edge cases may still be present.

 ---

 ## Changelog